diem/website/docs/wallet-app/public-demo-wallet.md

 ### Use the Demo Wallet

-Check out the embedded demo of the Web version of the reference wallet hosted at https://developers.libra.org/docs/wallet-app/demo-wallet/.
+Check out the embedded demo (Public Demo Wallet) of the Web version of the reference wallet hosted at https://developers.libra.org/docs/wallet-app/demo-wallet/.

 ## Create your account and login